Tong-ST/debian_sway/README.md

     - Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end

 ## GO ALL-IN?
 (Barebone debian + Sway No others DE)
 > This section is for more advance user, If you want to go with just sway and no others DE, mean less bloated but easy to break!!!
-Also this section is more like experimental, You might have to thinkering to work, But here just provide some package you need to get start with
+Also this section is more like experimental, You might have to thinkering it to work, But here just provide some package you need to get start with

 This section can do after install or alongside with Sway install section abrove mostly just package that might doesn't come with shipped DE